-Johan Wedell-Wedellsborg, Director and Director Nominee
+Johan Wedell-Wedellsborg, Director

 Mr. Wedell-Wedellsborg has been a member of our Board of Directors since September 2015.
 Mr. Wedell-Wedellsborg has been the owner and Chairman of the board of Weco A/S ("Weco") since May 2001.
 Weco is involved in shipping, investments in biotechnology companies, real estate investments and the financial services industry.
 Mr. Wedell-Wedellsborg is the majority owner of WG Biotech ApS, one of our principal stockholders.
-Mr. Wedell-Wedellsborg currently serves as a member of our Audit Committee and, if elected as a Class III director at the Annual Meeting, he will continue to serve in that capacity.
+Mr. Wedell-Wedellsborg currently serves as a member of our Audit Committee.